Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 In Bowling Green, that climate reality intersects with an economy built on a value-oriented market where your dollar stretches further than in most American cities.
-The result for start a food truck is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for start a food truck is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most